lyft/clutch/README.md

 [guidelines](https://clutch.sh/docs/community#contributing) before opening a pull request.

-Want to contribute but are unsure of what needs to be done?
-Check out the [`beginner issues`](https://github.com/lyft/clutch-private/labels/bug) for tasks specifically scoped for those with less familiarity.
+Want to contribute but not sure where to start?
+Check out the [`good first issue`](https://github.com/lyft/clutch/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for tasks specifically scoped for those with less familiarity.

 All contributions require that the author has signed the [Lyft CLA](https://oss.lyft.com/cla/clas/1.0).
 Login to the [Lyft CLA Service](https://oss.lyft.com/cla) with GitHub to review and sign the CLA.